 I've learned that no matter what happens, or how bad it seems today, life does go on, and it will be

-you a second chance.
-I've learned that you shouldn't go through life with a catcher's mitt on both
+chance.
+I've learned that you shouldn't go through life with a catcher's mitt

 hands.
 You need to be able to throw something back.